Undergraduate Program

 - Geological Science: Graduates of this track have become experts in global climate change, the early history of the Earth, planetary science, and simulation of sedimentary rock sequences, to name a few.

 At all levels the GE program emphasizes laboratory and field experience.
-All courses have a laboratory session and after the junior year students participate in a field course, which is six weeks of geologic mapping and direct observation.
+All courses have a laboratory session and after the junior year students participate in a field course, which is five weeks of geologic mapping and direct observation.
 The course involves considerable time outdoors in the mountains and canyons of southwestern Colorado and Utah.

 The Bachelor of Science in Geological Engineering curriculum provides a strong basis in geological science and traditional engineering along with specialized upper level instruction in integrated applications to real problems.
 The program is accredited by the Accreditation Board for Engineering and Technology and students have the background to take the Engineer in Training Exam and to become registered Professional Engineers.